witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - Click on "Add schedule" and fill in all needed details to create a new schedule.

 ##### Notifications
+- View maintenance requests from the last 48 hours
+- Click 'Show All Requests' to be taken to the maintenance logs page.

 ##### Inbox